dtekcth/data101/src/workshop.md

 For macOS, Git can be installed in a couple of ways.

 The preferred way to install it is with Homebrew, by running `brew install git` in your terminal.
+The terminal can be opened with !kbd[!cmd+Space] and searching for it.

-If you do not know what Homebrew is, and aren't interested in installing it, you can run `xcode-select --install` in your terminal.
+If you do not know what Homebrew is, or aren't interested in installing it, you can run `xcode-select --install` in your terminal.
 Restart the terminal when you are done.
 You can read more about this in [this chapter of the book](beginner/git/installation.html#-windows-linux--macos).